Al-Shadhili: Egypt

 In the year 642/1244, the sheikh, once again had a vision.
 Abu'l Hasan said:

 Thus he left Tunisia accompanied by Al-Mursi Abu'l-'Abbas, his brother Abdullah, his servant Abu al-'Azayim as well as other Sufi sheikhs and many of his own disciples, and moved to Alexandria, where he established both his residence and the institution (zawiyah) of his order in the tower the sultan had given him.
 Alexandria was, during this time, a distinguished city and a place of learning various major sciences.

 He lived with his family on the top floor; another floor was converted into a tremendous mosque where he gave public instruction; and another floor was converted into a great zawiyah for his disciples, with cells for meditational retreat.
 In Egypt, likewise, his order was greatly successful, drawing into its ranks many court officials, great religious scholars like Izz al-Din ibn 'Abd al-Salam (d.
 660/1262) or the Shafi 'i traditionist al-Mundhiri (d.
 656/1258), a host of Sufi figures, and individuals from different levels of society.
 In the year 646/1248, he lost His vision, and it was in that state that he participated in the Battle of Al Mansurah in Egypt, which stopped the Seventh Crusade headed by Saint Louis of France.

 Death

 Shortly before Sheikh Abu'l Hasan started on his last pilgrimage to Mecca, the city of Baghdad fell to the conquering Mongols, thus ending the long reign of the Abbasids there and ushering in a new epoch in the history of Islam.
-The sheikh was accompanied by a mass of his disciples; but he fell ill in the eastern desert of Egypt, in a place called Humaithara (now: Sheikh Shazly), and there he died in the year 656/1258.
+The sheikh was accompanied by a mass of his disciples; but he fell ill in the eastern desert of Egypt, in Humaithara, and there he died in the year 656/1258.
+He was buried there, and a mosque and mausoleum complex was built for him.